- The average cost of car insurance in Nevada is $3,963 a year or $330 per month, based on our data analysis.

 Fortunately, high-risk drivers have several options to lower their insurance premiums.
 A good first step is to shop around and compare quotes, as each insurance provider has a unique rate structure designed to meet individual needs.

-Use the tool below to see which company offers cheaper rates for drivers with speeding tickets, DUI convictions and at-fault accidents.
+Use this tool to compare prices from different companies and find out which is cheaper for drivers with speeding tickets, DUI convictions or at-fault accidents.

-Select your state and risk factor below to see the insurance company and its
+Select your state and risk factor below to see the insurance company and its average annual full coverage rates.

 Learn more: The 10 most important factors that affect car insurance rates